-Mary Beth Orr is an elite orchestral musician, soloist, and chamber musician, most recently a first prize winner of the Golden Classical International Music Awards 2021, American Protégé International Talent Competition 2021, and the Charleston International Solo Competition 2021, where she was also voted most outstanding performance.
-She will be premiering as a soloist at Carnegie Hall in 2022.
+Mary Beth Orr is an elite orchestral musician, soloist, and chamber musician, most recently a first prize winner of the Sound Espressivo Competition 2022, Golden Classical International Music Awards 2021, American Protégé International Talent Competition 2021, and the Charleston International Solo Competition 2021, where she was also voted most outstanding performance.
 As also a first prize winner of the Grand Prize Virtuoso Competition, she was invited to make her European premier at the Beethoven Haus in Bonn, Germany, August 2021.
+She will be premiering as a soloist at Carnegie Hall in May of 2022.

 She began her musical studies on both piano and French horn in Charleston, SC where she attended the South Carolina Governor’s School for the Arts.
 She continued her studies at Shenandoah Conservatory in Winchester, VA where she majored on both instruments in performance.
-She has studied with such performers as Corbin Wagner, Jerry Folsom, David Wakefield, John Zirbel, Karl Hill, Adam Unsworth, and Karl Pituch, some of which were during her studies at the Aspen Music Festival and School.
+She has studied with such performers as, Frøydis Ree Wekre, Corbin Wagner, Jerry Folsom, David Wakefield, John Zirbel, Karl Hill, Adam Unsworth, and Karl Pituch, some of which were during her studies at the Aspen Music Festival and School.

 She played briefly with the Charleston Symphony and in 2010 began frequently performing with the Detroit Symphony while holding core positions with the Breckenridge Music Festival, Lansing Symphony, and Midland Symphony.
 During the summer of 2010 she was on the esteemed faculty for the Interlochen Horn Institute with Gene Berger, Karl Pituch, and Kerry Turner of the American Horn Quartet.
 In 2012 she performed again at the Interlochen Horn Institute with Nicole Cash and Eli Epstein.